 We can define the following 3 characteristics to describe product design:

 In essence, product design encompasses both the process and the outcome.
-It is not merely about creating aesthetically pleasing objects but about crafting solutions that seamlessly integrate into users' lives, enhance their experiences, and ultimately add value.
+It is not just about making nice-looking objects.
+It is about creating solutions that fit into users' lives.
+These solutions should improve their experiences and add value.

 Now, let's dive into details and start with the core processes at the heart of product design.